SEED

 SPECIALITY ONION SEED:

-~ FIRSTLY, SALAD / BUNCHING / SPRING ONIONS ~
+~ SALAD / BUNCHING / SPRING ONIONS ~

 When to sow?
-Usually sow after midsummer, for cold-hardy onions, over wintering for use the following spring.
+After midsummer, over wintering for use the following spring.

-(They can also be sown in Spring - shown in pale green below - for very nice spring onions from the start of July on into August.)
+(Or, sow in Spring - shown in pale green below - for harvest from the start of July on into August.)

 = normal sowing & harvest time = also possible depending on conditions